Mirzaian/Contact-Tracing/README.md

 ## Usage

-The project can be used in all areas that require contact tracking.
+The project can be used in all areas that require contact tracing.
 You can easily capture the contact data of a person and export it to a csv file and can access it at any time.
 Please observe the privacy rules in your country.

 <p align="right">(<a href="#top">back to top</a>)</p>